happy-machine/FastQL/README.md

 ## Usage

-Visit localhost:8000/graphiql for the GraphQL Playground UI or make a request to localhost:8000.

 You can call **any** callback with each GraphQL query recieved by the server, the callback must return a dict with values for each field you wish to return.
 The returned type must match the type defined for the field in the fields dict given to the start method (see below).

 For example: